develmaycare/pyprojectutils/docs/source/about.rst

 About
 *****

 A collection of documentation and command line utilities for managing a software project.
+Written in Python and currently in use for mostly Python projects, the utilities may be used for *any* project you manage from the command line.

 Status
 ======